 I like to include both and if you have a garage gym setup then I recommended having both, using chains and resistance bands will save you from purchasing the endless amount of weight plates.

-We shortlisted the best quality chains and bands available in market.
+We shortlisted the best quality chains and bands available in the market.
 Rogue Fitness is providing some high quality training accessories to improve your strength game.